zooko/smalloc/README.md

 * make it usable as the implementation `malloc()`, `free()`, and `realloc()` for native code. :-) (Nate's suggestion.)

-* reimplement it in the Odin programming language
+* Rewrite it in Odin. :-) (Sam and Andrew's recommendation -- for the programming language, not for the rewrite.)

-Notes:

-Our variables need to be 4-byte aligned (for performance and correctness of atomic operations, on some/all architectures).
-They always will be, because the variables are laid out at the beginning of the mmap'ed region, which is always page-aligned.

 Things `smalloc` does not currently attempt to do:

 * Try to mitigate malicious exploitation after a memory-usage bug in the user code.

 # Acknowledgments